 Duties and Responsibilities

-Although at face value flying a UAV seems remarkably similar to playing a video game, the consequences of every pilot's actions are deadly serious.
 Unmanned planes are at the forefront of gathering aerial intelligence around the globe, so in addition to being a skilled operator, the pilot must be able to analyze intelligence imagery in order to make snap decisions about when to pursue a lead or get out of dodge.
-Of course, UAVs like the Predator can also be equipped with Hellfire missiles -- meaning each UAV pilot must have the mettle to decide if and when to pull the trigger on someone half a globe away.
+Although flying a UAV seems like it would be similar to playing a video game, the consequences of every pilot's actions are deadly serious.
+UAVs like the Predator can also be equipped with Hellfire missiles, meaning each UAV pilot must have the mettle to decide if and when to pull the trigger on someone half a globe away.

 Unlike its sister services, who have all decided the best way to deal with demands for UAV pilots is to make it an enlisted career field, the Air Force currently insists on holding out for commissioned officers only.
 That means to fly a UAV in the Air Force, you'll need a college degree, though not necessarily a pilot's license.

-According to Brigadier General Lyn D. Sherlock, enlisted careers in UAVs are off the table for the moment "because battlefields are complex, joint environments that involve other aircraft and communicating with soldiers and airmen on the ground."
-Seems like plenty of enlisted aircrews already deal with that complexity, but the added element of remote control has prompted the Air Force to take a cautious approach.
+Enlisted careers in UAVs are hard to get because battlefields are complex environments that involve other aircraft and communicating with soldiers and airmen on the ground.
+Plenty of enlisted aircrews already deal with that complexity, but the added element of remote control has prompted the Air Force to take a cautious approach.

-If your heart is set on working with UAVs, the Air Force (ironically) may not be the best choice at the moment.
-If Dunnigan's assertion is correct -- that "[d]espite . . . becom[ing] more popular within the air force, the training program cannot keep up" -- then opportunities to head straight into UAVs after officer training may still be very limited.
+If your heart is set on working with UAVs, the Air Force surprisingly may not be the best choice at the moment.
+Because of the stringent requirements, you may have difficulty finding opportunities to head straight into UAVs after officer training.

-Add to that the exclusion of enlisted airmen from the career and those of you coming right out of high school looking to get into the UAV field may be tempted to head over to the Army, Navy, or Marine recruiters, with good reason.
+Add to that the exclusion of enlisted airmen from the career, and those who come right out of high school looking to get into the UAV field may be tempted to head over to Army, Navy, or Marine recruiters, with good reason.